oneconcern/datamon/docs/usage/datamon_web.md

 ### Options

 ```
   -h, --help         help for web
+      --no-browser   Disable automatic launch of a browser
-      --port int   Port number for the web server (default 3003)
+      --port int     Port number for the web server (defaults to random port)
 ```

 ### Options inherited from parent commands